James Silver: Career

-He taught at Notre Dame from 1965 until 1969.
+Silver taught at Notre Dame from 1965 until 1969.
 He left Notre Dame to teach history at the University of South Florida until he retired in 1982.

+Silver was a member of the American Academy of Arts and Sciences.

+Personal life

-He corresponded with the president of Tougaloo College A. D. Beittel.
+Silver corresponded with the president of Tougaloo College A. D. Beittel.

 Photographer Martin J. Dain took photographs of him in Oxford, Mississippi.
-Silver was a member of the American Academy of Arts and Sciences.